freezing thawing and reheating meat

 In my opinion, you should only use the microwave to reheat meat in case of an emergency.

-Basically, that means you are steaming your meat.
+That means you are steaming your meat.

 The microwave can make your meat mushy if you go a little longer.